datastax-demos/cornerstone/README.md

 For the base Cornerstone project, use `cornerstone-python` as the project name.

+**Note**: If you get the error:

+    A host only network interface you're attempting to configure via DHCP already has a conflicting host only adapter with DHCP enabled.

+Running `VBoxManage dhcpserver remove --netname HostInterfaceNetworking-vboxnet0` should fix the issue.

 **Note**: In some setups, VirtualBox's main application must be closed in order to complete a successful launch.